Consider some of these issues about above ground pool deck designs as you embark on your backyard deck.

 board on board privacy fence rail to create intimacy and break the

-I also used built-in-benches around the tub.
+I also used built-in-benches around the tub to allow for additional socializing.

-This design aspect required excavating so that the hot tub could be set at the correct elevation to finished decking surface.
+This design aspect required excavating so that the hot tub could be set at the correct elevation to the finished decking surface.

 The deck then moved to the transition zone further from the house